kbakande/mlops-platform/README.md

    1. Clone the Repository:

-      Clone the `mlplatform` repository to your local machine.
+      Clone the `mlops-platform` repository to your local machine.

    ```bash
    git clone git@github.com:kbakande/MLOPS-Platform.git